-One sure-fire way to know the company you hired is trustworthy is by conducting research.
+One surefire way to know the company you hired is trustworthy is by conducting research.
 As a customer, it is up to you to read reviews, look at ratings, and dive deep into the company’s history.
 Pay attention to the level of transparency the company offers.
 Are they clear about the services they offer?
 Do they hide the price of their services?
 Even having a list of products and brands they use can be a selling point.

 Avoid companies that have continually received poor reviews or that fail to answer your questions.
 If possible, get recommendations from friends and family to see what companies they recommend.
-Knowing someone else that has used the same company can help ease your mind.
+Knowing someone else who has used the same company can help ease your mind.

 2. Interview Your Choices